adriangs1996/wintry/docs/quickstart.md

 There is a lot going on there, but notice something: we are never calling the `#!python Repository.update()` method, we just call functions over model instances that manage the state of the instance and its relations with other models.
-And notice that we do all this inside an `#!python uow` context manager, and we issue a `#!python uow.commit()` at the end.
-Should be scratching your head right now, because, I mean, this can not work, right ??!!
+And notice that we do all this inside a function decorated with `@transaction`.
+Long story short, `@transaction` will initialize the repositories of the `MessageBus` class and issue a commit at the end of the function if everything went well.
+You should be scratching your head right now, because, I mean, this can not work, right ??!!
 Well, it does, and actually is not even thanks to 🐧**Wintry**🐧 (at least not entirely) because in here, we are using the full power of SQLAlchemy sessions to achieve this effect.
-The cool part, and when 🐧**Wintry**🐧 becomes a really powerfull tool for this endeavor, is that it doesnt matter if you change to use MongoDB as your primary DB (a NOSQL one), it will provide you with the same features of automatic model synchronization.
-Futhermore, look at how clean the implementation of the services is, and of course, testability is achieved with so many components decoupled and used through the Depedency Injection System.
+The cool😎 part, and when 🐧**Wintry**🐧 becomes a really powerfull tool for this endeavor, is that it doesnt matter if you change to use MongoDB as your primary DB (a NOSQL one), it will provide you with the same features of automatic model synchronization.
+Futhermore, look at how clean the implementation of the services is, and of course, testability is achieved with so many components decoupled and used through
+<a href="/wintry/user-guide/di" class="external-link">Dependency Injection💉</a>.

 !!! note  "About Models"
     If you ever have used Vue.js in the past, the idea with reactive models is somehow similar as